Oregon tight end, social media star, dies of head injury

 “So full of life in every moment of the day,” Oregon football coach Dan Lanning tweeted.
 “Your smile and energy will be missed Spencer.
 I love you!”

 Like his late grandfather, Donald "Spido" Webb, Spencer was a multi-sport athlete.
-He was invited by Oregon men's basketball coach Dana Altman to the team at least as a practice player in when the Ducks were depleted by injury during the 2018-19 season, but didn't end up joining the team, The Oregonian/OregonLive reported.
+He was invited by Oregon men's basketball coach Dana Altman as a practice player when the Ducks were depleted by injury during the 2018-19 season, but didn't end up joining the team, The Oregonian/OregonLive reported.

 Webb is survived by his older brother, Cody, who became Spencer’s legal guardian 10 years ago, sister-in-law, Alicia, aunt and uncle, who all helped raise him.